daijingz/Data-Science-Machine-Learning/README.md

 Part 2: **davidteam (David's real estate team (ASSUME David is a sales representative of a real estate team))**

 The project "**davidteam**" is a simulated real estate team in David's imagination.
 It has a database that includes all information that this real estate team has (i.e. housing information, financial information).
+All kinds of information are about a fake city "Lynewa".

 Part 3: **MoleWorld Farming and Fishing database (data science projects)**